KGB33/blog.kgb33.dev/content/posts/2023-01-12-Terraforming-Proxmox.md

 # Provisioners

 Great, now we can create VMs by cloning a template, but they aren't very useful.
-In fact they all have the same host name.
-Luckally Terraform can run "provisioners" on newly created resources.
+In fact, they all have the same host name.
+Luckily, Terraform can run "provisioners" on newly created resources.
 These provisioners are defined inside the resource block and are run top-to-bottom.

 ### Connection

-In order for provisioners to be useful they need to be able to connect.
+In order for provisioners to be useful they need to be able to connect to the resource they are provisioning.
-Unsuprizingly the `connection` block defines this.
+Unsurprisingly, the `connection` block defines this.

 ```hcl
 resource "proxmox_vm_qemu" "k8s-VMs" {